Sunil-I/Point-of-Sales-Device/readme.md

 ## Robustness diagram

-The robusteness diagram below depicts how the user will interact with the website through an interface, which will process the user input and determine if the values are valid.
+The robustness diagram below depicts how the user will interact with the website through an interface, which will process the user input and determine if the values are valid.
 If the inputs are valid, they will be stored in the domain.
 This diagram is used to show the main interactions between both user and domain and how they are connected.

 ![Robustness Diagram drawio](https://user-images.githubusercontent.com/72071568/142230780-9a49422c-bd86-4a17-9270-ebf396227c2a.png)